Unieuro: History

 In June 2017, Unieuro S.p.A. also announced and completed the acquisition of e-commerce operator Monclick S.r.l. and of further 21 direct stores from Andreoli S.p.A. in Central Italy.

 In October 2017, It was reported that Unieuro entered into a contract to acquire Cerioni Group S.p.A. branch company consisting of 19 direct stores, currently operating under the brand Euronics.

-On April 6, 2021 Iliad S.A. becomes the first shareholder of Unieuro S.p.A. following the acquisition of a company share close to 12%.
+On April 6, 2021 Iliad became the first shareholder of Unieuro S.p.A. following the acquisition of a company share close to 12%.

-After all these years, Unieuro remains one of the best store chains for promotions and guaranteed product quality.